sudo-sanoo/my-leetcode-journey/README.md

 - `2154`.
 Keep Multiplying Found Values by Two
 - `3190`.
 Find Minimum Operations to Make All Elements Divisible by Three
 - `1018`.
 Binary Prefix Divisible By 5
+- `3512`.
+Minimum Operations to Make Array Sum Divisible by K

 ### Medium (47 Solved)
 - `49`.
 Group Anagrams